i05nagai/memorandum/language/english_speaking.md

             * The police fanned out over the west side of the park.
         * If a group of people fan out, they move in different directions from a single point.
 * scatter
+* disseminate
+    * The tax cut was given to spur consumer spending.
+    * to spread or give out news, informatin, ideas, etc. to many people
+    * The purpose of a university press is to disseminate knowledge by publishing books and journals.
+* broadcast
+* circulate
+* distribute
+* propagate
+    * After the update propagates, typically within a few seconds, 100% of function invocations execute the new version.
 * spread
     * soft food
         * a soft food for putting on bread and biscuits